 - a.
 Blood pressure (BP). - b.
 Fetal growth measurement-fundus to symphysis pubis (from 24 weeks gestation). - c.
-Fetal movement. - d.
+Fetal movement.
+Discuss at each appointment.
+Advise women to present to PAC if they are concerned about decreased fetal movements. - d.
 Fetal heart rate (from 16 weeks gestation). - e.
 Presentation/position from 28 weeks. - f.
 Weigh and document weight; assess against recommended trajectory for pre-pregnancy BMI. - g.
 Reassess any risk factors. - h.
 Domestic violence screening.
 Assess emotional health and wellbeing and safety, including screening for domestic and family violence, at initial visit and all face to face appointments.
 Ask in a safe environment for disclosure, without the presence of partners, and include relationship changes,threatening or controlling behaviours and emotional, physical or sexual abuse.
-Provide support service information http://www.dvconnect.org.au or Phone: 1800 811 811 when safe to do so.
-GP support available at bdvslocallink@ micahprojects.org.au or Phone: 07 3013 6035.
+Provide support service information dvconnect.org.au or Phone: 1800 811 811 when safe to do so.
+GP support available at bdvslocallink@micahprojects.org.au or Phone: 07 3013 6035.